jjamaltwin/Sprint-Challenge-Authentication/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] What is the purpose of using _sessions_?
+- [ x ] What is the purpose of using _sessions_?

+    The purpose of using sessions is to track and store useer data.
+As well as persist data between page request, that allows authenticated information.

-- [ ] What does bcrypt do to help us store passwords in a secure manner.
+- [ x ] What does bcrypt do to help us store passwords in a secure manner.

+    bcrypt creates a hash representation of our actual password to protect it against unathorized users.

-- [ ] What does bcrypt do to slow down attackers?
+- [ x ] What does bcrypt do to slow down attackers?

+    It implements a serires/rounds of hashing.
+Instead of just once over, limit can be set to the number of times the password is hashed.

-- [ ] What are the three parts of the JSON Web Token?
+- [ x ] What are the three parts of the JSON Web Token?

+    Header, Payload, and Signature.

 ## Minimum Viable Product